An Ex-Pats Guide to Living in Turkey

-“A one-off visit to the GP is free as long as you are registered, or the cost for an X-ray is 20 lira” If you are under 65 years old it is mandatory for foreigners who have residency in Turkey to have medical insurance.
-This starts from around 500 TL for 1 year.
+“A one-off visit to the GP is free as long as you are registered, or the cost for an X-ray is 120 lira” If you are under 65 years old it is mandatory for foreigners who have residency in Turkey to have medical insurance.
+This starts from around £100 per year for private healthcare.

 Incidentally, British expats have a choice when it comes to healthcare, opting to pay as you need it (like the Halls), join the Turkish government’s new SGK Healthcare scheme introduced in 2013.
-Currently the price is 3220 Turkish Lira per month (a contribution-based system, see www.ukinturkey.fco.gov.uk for attest updates).
+Currently the price is 3220 Turkish Lira per month (a contribution-based system, see www.ukinturkey.fco.gov.uk for price updates).

 Car costs in Turkey

 In contrast to healthcare, cars are relatively expensive to buy.
 However, cars do hold their value in Turkey and due to the year round good weather they stay in peak condition.
-Road tax on their Volkswagen Golf is 300 lira twice a year, with car insurance 600 TL, and mandatory traffic insurance 130 lira a year.
+Road tax on their Volkswagen Golf is 1532.50 Turkish Lira twice a year, with car insurance from £130 per year and mandatory traffic insurance from 200 lira a year.

 Ken & Pat Hall, Interview for A Place In The Sun 2013.
 The prices have been revised in December 2023 (today’s exchange rate is 36.37).